-Tis the time of year to get a jump on your holiday shopping.
-Savvy shoppers know how to escape the crowds AND get into the spirit of the season.
-Their secret?
-Leaving town.
-Not only will you snag unique items Calgary chains don’t carry, but these festive outings remind you how lucky we are to live in such a gorgeous destination.
-Here are some sweet towns and quaint country boutiques around Southern Alberta well worth the drive.
+If I’m looking for cute, one-of-a-kind items, but secret shopping weapon is often leaving town.
+Not only will you snag unique items Calgary chains don’t carry, but these outings remind me how lucky I am to live in such a gorgeous destination.
+Here are some sweet towns and quaint country boutiques around Alberta well worth the drive.

 Cattlemunns Ranching Gift Shop

 About a 15-minutes north of Hanna, Cattlemunns Ranching Gift Shop is a gem of a shop worth sniffing out.
 They’ve pretty much cornered the market on quaint country Christmas items, and you’ll have to do several laps of the store (and quonset!) to do it justice.
 I snagged some Nordic looking linens and a few antique wooden containers from China.

 Note: Open Wednesday to Sunday, from 10 a.m. – 6 p.m., or by appointment.
 Schedule a girl’s night out here and you’ll want to make it an annual event.
 Drop by on Saturdays and tuck into freshly baked cinnamon buns.

 If I had a nickel for every shopaholic who recommended Merry’s Mercantile to me, I’d be able to pay off my shopping bill!
 Located at 5014 50 Avenue, Bentley, AB, this mercantile successfully mixes the old with the new, underneath a hip roof barn.
 The edit here is spot on!
 After your shop, head to Rimbey for a bite at the Empress Theatre Coffee Shop.